FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 ## 2.0 Membership

-  All contributors to the FOCUS work products sign the [FOCUS Series Membership Agreement](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf).
+  All contributors to the FOCUS work products MUST sign the [FOCUS Series Membership Agreement](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf).

   Membership is between FOCUS Project and the Employer of any contributing person.